6 things to do when everything is crashing down on you

 2. Know what you want

 A big driver for feeling overwhelmed is a lack of clarity on what you’re trying to achieve.
-It’s pretty common to have a rough idea, but when you actually put something in clear writing (that others would understand) you will likely end up with a different focus.
+You may have a rough idea of what you want, but when you actually put something in clear writing (that others would understand) you will likely end up with a different focus.

 If you boil it down to what you really want (or need) you can often simplify what needs to be done.